-Validation of the metagenomic profiling tool by identifying viral DNA reads in human microbiome metagenomes
+Validation of the metagenomic profiling tool by identifying viral DNA reads

-Only reads corresponding to the genomes of human herpesviruses could be found in our analysis of placental metagenomes (Figs 1 and S1).
-To validate the use of Kraken2 in finding viral DNA reads from a range of viral genomes within metagenomic sequencing data, the Kraken2 workflow was applied to human microbiome sequence data that had been deposited in a publicly available database: the Human Microbiome Project [41-43].
-In total, 3646 metagenomic samples were analysed.
-In addition, a study assessing 52 metagenomic profiles from the upper reproductive tract [49] was included.
+Only reads corresponding to the genomes of human herpesviruses could be found in our analysis of placental metagenomes (Figure 1 and Supplementary Figure 1).
+To validate the use of Kraken2 in finding viral DNA reads from a range of viral genomes within metagenomic sequencing data, the Kraken 2 workflow was applied to human microbiome sequence data that had been deposited in a publicly available database; the Human Microbiome Project (38-40).
+3646 metagenomic samples were analyzed.
+In addition, a study assessing 52 metagenomic profiles from the upper reproductive tract (49) was included.

-Consistent with a pattern previously observed elsewhere [50], assessment of herpesvirus classifications (Fig. 2) showed a pattern whereby oral samples were largely dominated by HHV-7 sequences and to a lesser extent HHV-4 (EBV) and HHV-6B.
+Consistent with a pattern previously observed elsewhere (50), assessment of herpesvirus classifications (Figure 2) showed a pattern whereby oral samples were largely dominated by HHV-7 sequences and to a lesser extent HHV-4 (EBV) and HHV-6B.
 HCMV could be found in nares, upper reproductive tract and vaginal samples.
 Reads corresponding to HHV-1 and HHV-2 (HSV-1 and HSV-2, respectively) genomes were found in nares and oral samples or only oral samples, respectively.
 Therefore, Kraken2 could detect reads corresponding to genomes of many common human herpesviruses.

 To further confirm the validity of the Kraken2 workflow, the distribution of papillomaviruses was assessed in the same metagenome sample set.
-At the genus level, metagenomes sequenced from the nares were dominated by Betapapillo-maviruses and Gammapapillomaviruses (Fig. 3), as has previously been described [51].
-Conversely, samples isolated from the upper reproductive tract and vaginal sites were largely dominated by Alphapapillomaviruses.
+At the genus level, metagenomes sequenced from the nares were dominated by Betapapillomaviruses and Gammapapillomaviruses (Figure 3), as has previously been described (51).
+Conversely samples isolated from the upper reproductive tract and vaginal sites were largely dominated by Alphapapillomaviruses.